 - The capsules are made by Lavazza, a roaster known for their great quality.

-- The pods only come in four flavours – Intenso, Classico, Delicato and Decaf (these could be the best flavours for this machine but it takes away a variety of options for the drinker).
+- The pods only come in four flavors – Intenso, Classico, Delicato, and Decaf (these could be the best flavors for this machine but it takes away a variety of options for the drinker).

-- Rivo is a bigger machines compared to the competition, so it takes up a little more counter space.
+- Rivo is a bigger machine compared to the competition, so it takes up a little more counter space.

 - Automatic On/Off Function for saving energy